NElnour/bioinformed.github.io/bloom_filters.md

 To check if an item is in the set, rather than traversing the whole set, it suffices to check if all filter positions returned by indexing with the $$k$$ hash functions return $$1$$.
 Because of this criterion and hashing collisions, a bloom filter approach may return **false positives** --- it can return that an item is in the set when it isn't.
 A bloom filter will not however assert the false absence of an item in the set.

-What's left is then how can we choose $$m$$ and $$k$$ so that we don't skyrocket false positive errors?
+So, how can we choose $$m$$ and $$k$$ so that we don't skyrocket false positive errors?
 A bloom filter's size can be expressed in terms of the expected number of items to be contained, $$n$$, and a permissible false positive rate that we want:

 $$ m = \frac{n \ln P}{(\ln 2)^2}$$